Philosophy

 Summary

 Write three things nightly, question the obvious, and express gratitude aloud.
 These three habits sharpen gratitude sensitivity and reliably increase daily happiness.
+Gratitude is not a talent but a skill.
+With practice, anyone can improve.

 Related articles